openeuler-mirror/docs/docs/en/docs/Container/managing-the-lifecycle-of-a-secure-container.md

     ```

     >![](./public_sys-resources/icon-note.gif) **NOTE:**
     >The secure container supports the CNI network only and does not support the CNM network.
 The **-p** and **--expose** options cannot be used to expose container ports.
 When using a secure container, you need to specify the **--net=none** option.

 4. Start a pod.
     1. Start the pause container and obtain the sandbox ID of the pod based on the command output.
-Run the following commands to start a pause container using the Docker engine and iSulad:
+Run the following commands to start a pause container using the Docker engine or iSulad:

         ```
         docker run -tid --runtime kata-runtime --network none --annotation io.kubernetes.docker.type=podsandbox <pause-image> <command>